CKChang-tw/IMoveLab/imu_biodynamics/outputs/README.md

-# Directory Tree for Outputs (Processed Data) from Experiment 4
+# Experiment 4 Processed Data

-Follow the directory tree below to run the plotting code on your local machine without further modifications.
+Follow the directory tree below to run the plotting code on your local machine.

 ```
 $ Directory tree